ckf42/shdl/README.md

 * `authors`: a string of comma separated names with given names abbreviated ( e.g. `M. V. Berry, N. Brunner, S. Popescu, P. Shukla`)
+* `authors80`: same as `authors`, but when cut off when the string is more than 80 characters. `et al` is added if there are names omitted
 * `authorEtAl`: same as `authors`, but with only the first 3 names.
 Remaining names will be replaced with `et al.` ( e.g. `M. V. Berry, N. Brunner, S. Popescu, et al.`)
 * `authorFamily`: same as `authors`, but with family names only (e.g. `Berry, Brunner, Popescu, Shukla`)